 Below are the ways OptinMonster helps you stay compliant with this new Google mobile friendly rule.

-If you must use a 0 second optin, then use a floating bar instead.
+If you must use a zero-second optin, use one of these floating bars.

 Here’s an example of OptinMonster floating bar running live on our integration partner, ActiveCampaign.

 Tip: I would recommend creating a custom offer for mobile users only.
 Use the device rules to display your custom floating bar for mobile users only.

 When you do this, you’re conscious about the best formatting which results in higher conversions.

 4. Use our Smart Display Rule Triggers